 Although these considerations are by no means comprehensive, cloud service agreements that address these points will help mitigate many of the potential e-discovery risks associated with the use of cloud-based services.

-Jeffrey Jacobs is the Associate General Counsel for DTI, and also a senior consultant in the Company’s national e-discovery consulting practice.
-He has more than 20 years’ experience as an in-house and outside litigation counsel, much of it spent executing or managing complex electronic discovery matters.
+Jeffrey Jacobs is Senior Director of Information Governance and Litigation Readiness Consulting at Epiq (formerly DTI).
+He has more than 25 years’ experience as an in-house and outside litigation counsel, much of it spent executing or managing complex electronic discovery matters.
 Jeff spent 10 years as a special counsel in the litigation group of Sullivan & Cromwell’s Washington, DC office, after which he spent seven years as in-house litigation counsel at MCI.
-He can be contacted at firstname.lastname@example.org.